 - 7.1.
 Docketing and Allotment.
-If the court en banc determines that a hearing should be held, the clerk of court must randomly allot the matter to one of the judges of the court.
+In disciplinary proceedings docketed for hearing, the clerk of court must send notice of the hearing to the respondent by email, and also serve the notice of the hearing on the respondent by U.S. certified mail, return receipt requested.
+The clerk of court must also randomly allot the matter to one of the judges of the court for the holding of a hearing.
 If a matter is allotted to the judge who filed the complaint, the clerk of court must reallot the matter to another judge. - 7.2.
 Appointment of Lawyer Disciplinary Committee as Prosecutor.
 In disciplinary proceedings docketed for hearing, the court must appoint the Lawyer Disciplinary Committee to investigate and prosecute the matter.
-The Lawyer Disciplinary Committee must designate one or more of its members, or another lawyer, to prosecute the action. - 7.3.
+The Lawyer Disciplinary Committee must designate one or more of its members to prosecute the action.
+In the event there are no appropriate members of the Lawyer Disciplinary Committee to prosecute the action, the court will appoint ad hoc members to the Lawyer Disciplinary Committee to prosecute the action. - 7.3.
 Hearing.
+The allotted judge must conduct the hearing in the disciplinary action. - 7.4.
+Consent Judgments.
+In the event the public discipline in another jurisdiction was based on a consent agreement but the respondent objects to reciprocal discipline in this court, the matter shall be set for hearing and any conditional admissions made in connection with the consent agreement may be used against the respondent.

-The allotted judge must conduct the hearings and all other necessary proceedings in the disciplinary action. - 7.4.
-Findings and Recommendations by Allotted Judge.
-At the conclusion of all necessary proceedings, the judge must submit written findings and recommendations to the court en banc for determination of the disciplinary sanctions, if any, to be imposed. - 7.5.
+- 7.4.1.
+Consent Judgments.
+In the event the public discipline in another jurisdiction was based on a consent agreement and this court concludes the record received from the other jurisdiction justifies a different sanction, the matter shall be set for hearing and any conditional admissions made in connection with the consent agreement may not be used against the respondent. - 7.5.
+Report by Allotted Judge.
+At the conclusion of the hearing, the allotted judge must submit an internal report to the court en banc. - 7.6.
 Dismissal or Imposition of Discipline by En Banc Court.
-After consideration of the allotted judge's findings and recommendations, the court en banc must enter an order either dismissing the complaint or imposing appropriate discipline.
-The clerk of court must notify the respondent of the court's action by email, and also serve the respondent by certified mail, return receipt requested.
+After the allotted judge's report is submitted to the en banc court, the matter will be reallotted to the Chief Judge.
+After consideration of the record, including matters obtained through any investigation by the Lawyer Disciplinary Committee, and the allotted judge's internal report, the court en banc must determine the disciplinary sanctions, if any, to be imposed and enter its order and findings either dismissing the complaint or imposing appropriate discipline.
+The clerk of court must send the respondent the en banc court's order by email, and also serve the respondent with a copy of the en banc court's order by certified mail, return receipt requested.